NPSH Demystified: What Is It and Why Is IT So Critical?

 (3) Increase the static elevation by elevating the receiver that collects the condensate.
 However, if the condensate returns are low or below grade level, this is not an option.

-(4) Put the condensate unit in a pit that is deep enough to increase the elevation head, thereby increasing NPSHA.
+(4) Use vertical condensate pumps in a sump (receiver) that is deep enough to increase the elevation head, thereby increasing NPSHA.

 Decreasing The NPSHR